Canelés de Bordeaux (aka Cannelés)

 Instructions

-• Heat the milk with the butter, rum, vanilla bean and salt until scalding.
+• Heat 16 ounces whole milk with 1 ounce unsalted butter, 2 ounces dark rum, 1 vanilla bean (split) and ⅛ teaspoon table salt until scalding.
 Turn off the heat and let the milk steep for 20 minutes.
-In a large bowl, whisk the eggs and yolks with the sugar.
+In a large bowl, whisk 2 large eggs and 2 large egg yolks with 8 ounces granulated sugar.

 • Remove the vanilla bean from the milk.
 Scrape the seeds from the pod and add them to the milk.
 Reheat the milk to scalding hot.